comphilip/koreader-wiki/install/Installation-on-Kobo-devices.md

 ### Recommended installation method based on Start Menu:
 - Install [**Kobo Start Menu**](https://www.mobileread.com/forums/showthread.php?t=293804).
 - Download the latest [release](https://github.com/koreader/koreader/releases) of KOReader.
-**NB: For the Kobo Forma, you'll need at least version *2018.12*.
+**For the Kobo Forma, you'll need at least version *2018.12*.**
-Assuming that KSM supports your device, which may not be a given for recent devices, check the current KSM post first!**
+***This assumes that KSM actually supports your device, which may not be a given for recent devices, check the current KSM post first!***
 - Extract the `koreader` folder of the zip into the `.adds` directory of your device.
 If you are using a version of KSM older than version 8, please extract to the `.kobo` folder instead.

 Now you should be able to select KOReader in the Kobo Start Menu.